PIPS, an advanced platform for period detection in time series -- I. Fourier-likelihood periodogram and application to RR Lyrae Stars: Acknowledgments

 \section{Acknowledgments}

-We thank Dan Weisz, Joshua Bloom, and Kareem El-Badry for stimulating our interest in period analysis that initiated this project and providing feedback during the development of \PIPS.
-Furthermore, we thank Keto Zhang for continuously providing his knowledge of statistics.
-WeiKang Zheng is acknowledged for his support in scheduling and conducting the observations.
+We are grateful to the anonymous reviewer for providing critical and constructive suggestions that led to a substantial improvement of this paper.
+We thank Daniel Weisz, Joshua Bloom, and Kareem El-Badry for stimulating our interest in period analysis that initiated this project and providing feedback during the early development of \PIPS.
+Furthermore, we thank Keto Zhang for continuously providing his knowledge of statistics. \revv{Y.S.M. thanks D'Arcy Kenworthy for his comments on statistical methods.} WeiKang Zheng is acknowledged for his support in scheduling and conducting the observations.
 Finally, Y.S.M. thanks Alex Ho for providing great support when remote work was needed.

 This research made use of Astropy,\footnote{http://www.astropy.org} a community-developed core Python package for astronomy \citep{astropy:2013, astropy:2018}.
 Also, it used data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.